-This paper gives nearly optimal lower bounds on the minimum degree of polynomial calculus refutations of Tseitin's graph tautologies and the mod p counting principles, $p \ge 2$.
+This paper gives nearly optimal lower bounds on the minimum degree of polynomial calculus refutations of Tseitin's graph tautologies and the mod p counting principles, $p \geq 2$ .
 The lower bounds apply to the polynomial calculus over fields or rings.
-These are the first linear lower bounds for polynomial calculus; moreover, they distinguish linearly between proofs over fields of characteristic q and r, $q \ne r$, and more generally distinguish linearly the rings Z_q and Z_r where q and r do not have the identical prime factors.
+These are the first linear lower bounds for polynomial calculus; moreover, they distinguish linearly between proofs over fields of characteristic q and r, $q \neq r$ , and more generally distinguish linearly the rings $Z_q$ and $Z_r$ where q and r do not have the identical prime factors.